 (2) Section 5F also applies to the discharge or variation of an easement that is created under subsection (1).

-[Section 31G inserted by No. 61 of 1996 s.
+[Section 31G inserted: No. 61 of 1996 s.
 21.]

 31H.
 Transfers etc. to give effect to resolution

 (1) Subject to subsection (2), every transfer or other document that is necessary to give effect to a notice of resolution is to be lodged for registration together with the notice.